Code-Institute-Submissions/First-Milestone-Project-38/README.md

 ii.
 Go to "Contact" page
 iii.
 Try to submit the form without a name and verify a notification appears asking to fill in required field
 iv.
 Try to submit the form without a correct email address and verify that an error message appears asking for a correct email
 v.
-Submit form with all the required fields filled out correctly.
+Submit form with all the required fields filled out correctly vi.
+Verify message appears when the submit is successful.

 3. I would like to know about the cinematographer.
 i.
 Open website and verify the landing page is the "About" page.